-A common warning sign of Peripheral Artery Disease (PAD) is the appearance of a foot ulcer or a wound that is slow to heal.
-When a sore or wound does not have sufficient blood supply or circulation, it affects your body’s ability to heal the wound and increases the risk of infection.
+A common warning sign of Peripheral Artery Disease (PAD) is an ulcer or a wound that is slow to heal on the feet or legs.
+When sores or wounds do not get enough blood it can affect your body’s ability to heal the wound and increases the risk of infection.
 This is why patients with poor circulation due to PAD often need special care in order to heal a wound.

-Wounds can be characterized as either acute or chronic.
-A chronic wound is a wound that has failed to heal in 4-6 weeks, and becomes stagnant, not moving through the normal stages of healing.
+Wounds are described as either acute or chronic.
+A chronic wound is a wound that has failed to heal in 4-6 weeks and does not move through the normal stages of healing.
 When wounds fail to heal, they can result in pain, infection, and can lead to amputation.
-In addition, chronic wounds can have a substantial socioeconomic impact, leading to loss of workdays and lost income.5
+In addition, chronic wounds can lead to loss of workdays and lost income.5

-Wounds can have many different causes and are often multifactorial.
-To determine the appropriate plan of care it is crucial that all factors that contribute to wound healing are assessed.
-This includes not just the wound itself, but underlying infection, nutrition, and specific patient lifestyle factors which should be considered to optimize wound healing.
+Wounds can have many different causes and multiple influences.
+Therefore, when choosing the right plan of care it is important that all factors that contribute to wound healing are taken care of.
+In other words, do not just address the wound itself, but underlying infection, nutrition, and specific patient lifestyle factors which should be considered to optimize wound healing.

 PAD & Chronic Wounds